accesscode-2-1/facebook/README.md

 **Steps**

 1. Clone the repository
-2. Cd into the repository
 2. `git checkout -b your-github-username` // This will create a local branch for your to work on called your-github-username
-3. `open README.md`
 3. Add your info to `README.md` (use Markdown!)
 4. Save `README.md`
 5. Commit your changes with git